platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ### Configure connections

 There may be cases where you want to configure a database connection manually.
-For example, when using a framework like Symfony Flex that expects the connection as an environment variable.

 To get the URL to connect to the database, run the following command (replacing `<PROJECT_ID>` and `<ENVIRONMENT_NAME>` with your values):